 Perinatal Mood and Anxiety Disorders (PMADs) are the #1 complication in childbirth affecting 1 in 7 mothers and 1 in 10 fathers during baby's first year.
 Sleep deprivation, feeling overwhelmed and anxiety about caring for a newborn may impact a parent’s ability to adjust to their new role.

 HOW DO OTs HELP DURING PREGNANCY AND POSTPARTUM?

 OTs help translate information into action, which is not always as easy as it sounds.

-Promote optimal function and positioning during sleep, breastfeeding and child care activities to prevent pain and repetitive use injuries
+Promoting optimal function and positioning (i.e. breastfeeding and child care activities) to prevent pain and repetitive stress injuries

-Prioritizing daily responsibilities, postpartum recovery and realistically easing back into and achieving goals in your daily life
+Prioritizing daily responsibilities, postpartum recovery and realistic reintegration into your daily life

-Discuss the impact of social support and explore local resources in your neighborhood
+Discussing the impact of social support and exploring resources specific to your needs, including local resources in your neighborhood

 Identify and explore and prioritize your roles in daily life and tasks.